fo76utils/fo76utils/doc/bcdecode.md

 Decode DDS texture to an uncompressed DDS file.

-    bcdecode INFILE.DDS OUTFILE.DDS -cube_filter [WIDTH]
+    bcdecode INFILE.DDS OUTFILE.DDS -cube_filter [WIDTH [ROUGHNESS...]]

-Pre-filter cube map for PBR with roughness = 0.0, 0.104, 0.219, 0.349, 0.500, 0.691 and 1.0 at mip levels 0 to 6, respectively.
+Pre-filter cube map for PBR.
 The optional width parameter sets the dimensions of the output image, and defaults to 256.
-It must be at least 128, and not greater than the size of the input image.
 Note that large values of WIDTH result in very long processing (the time is a function of WIDTH<sup>4</sup>).
 The output image is in R9G9B9E5\_SHAREDEXP format.
+If no roughness parameters are specified, the default is 0.0 0.104 0.219 0.349 0.500 0.691 1.0 at mip levels 0 to 6.

-    bcdecode INFILE.HDR OUTFILE.DDS -cube [WIDTH [MAXLEVEL]]
+    bcdecode INFILE.HDR OUTFILE.DDS -cube [WIDTH [MAXLEVEL [DXGI_FMT]]]

-Convert Radiance .hdr format image to DDS cube map in R16G16B16A16\_FLOAT format, without filtering or generating mipmaps.
+Convert Radiance .hdr format image to DDS cube map, without filtering or generating mipmaps.

 WIDTH specifies the resolution of the output image, which defaults to 2048x2048 per face.
 A negative value inverts the Z axis.

 MAXLEVEL can be used to limit the range of output colors, the default is 65504.
 MAXLEVEL < 0 enables simple Reinhard tone mapping: Cout = MAXLEVEL \* Cin / (MAXLEVEL - Cin).

+DXGI\_FMT sets the output format, the allowed values are 0x0A (R16G16B16A16\_FLOAT, default) and 0x43 (R9G9B9E5\_SHAREDEXP).

 ### Examples